wifiknight45/wifiknight45/README.md

 salut, je suis @wifiknight45
 hola, yo soy @wifiknight45
 Ich Spreche Deutsch auch
-I know a wee bit of Russian.
+Я немного знаю русский

 cybersecurity student and possible aspiring data scientist
 - I’m  interested in collaboration on new projects that will help me to learn/understand the intricacies and nuances of systems/networks etc.
 - 📫 How to reach me (email: vichy6@proton.me)

+- ⚡ Quotes:
-- ⚡ Quote: "Great things are not done by impulse, but by a series of small things brought together." -Vincent Van Gogh -
+- "Great things are not done by impulse, but by a series of small things brought together." -Vincent Van Gogh -"Success is not final, failure is not fatal; it is the courage to continue that counts." -Winston S. Churchill

 <!---